greenlightrob/linked-list/README.md

 ## Development:

 ### Todos
+check if list is sorted when list contains
 * Rewriting
 	* Inconsistent `list->size == 0` and `list->head == NULL`
 	* Internal moving nodes instead of iterating